Innovation in lockdown

 Hear more perspectives on how COVID-19 has changed hepatitis screening and linkage to care in the SLTC 2020 hub.

-This article and videos represent the views and opinions of William Mullaney and Hazel Allen and not those of Gilead Sciences Ltd.
+This article and videos represent the views and opinions of William Mullaney, Hazel Allen, Luz Goretti Santiago and Dr. Franciso Pérez and not those of Gilead Sciences Ltd.